This post may contain affiliate links.

 A slow cooker is a great tool for making Southern Style Green Beans.
 You can follow the same recipe, setting your slow cooker on low for about 4-6 hours, or until the green beans are tender and flavorful.

-If you don’t have bacon grease, you can season the beans with other fats like butter, olive oil, or even rendered sausage fat for a unique flavor.
+If you don’t have bacon grease, season the beans with other fats like butter, olive oil, or even rendered sausage fat for a unique flavor.
 You can also use smoked turkey necks or ham hocks.

 More Of My Favorite Green Bean Recipes